nikki-experiments/my-react-boilerplate/README.md

 NPM comes installed with Node.js.
 To update npm to the latest version run: `npm install -g npm@latest`

+## Install Yarn Globally

+When NPM 4 was the latest, Yarn was a must because it produced a yarn.lock file that NPM didn't have.
+There was no need to use messy shrinkwrap files.
+Instead Yarn locked down your dependencies for easy management.
+Now that NPM 5 is in use, the only real benefit of Yarn is that it still builds dependencies faster than NPM and it's 100% deterministic.
+I've used both w/equal success so check w/your teams preference.

+    $ npm install --global yarn

+Then check that you installed it properly.

+    $ yarn --version

 ## Decide Between Manual or Auto Configuration